adobeio/adobeio-documentation/events/event-setup/analytics-triggers-event-setup.md

 ### <a name="Integrate-AEM">Set Up AEM</a>

-To integrate Analytics triggers and Dynamic Tag Management (DTM) with AEM, follow the step-by-step video shown below:
+To set up AEM with Analytics Triggers and Dynamic Tag Management (DTM), follow the [step-by-step documentation](https://github.com/johnwight/Adobe-AEM-with-DTM-and-Analytics) for that configuration.
+You can also follow the video shown below:

    [![Integrate AEM](https://img.youtube.com/vi/vtcZCS-LFeg/0.jpg)](https://youtu.be/vtcZCS-LFeg)